Naschmarkt

 The Naschmarkt is a popular fruit and vegetable market in Vienna.
 Located at the Wienzeile over the Wien River, it is about 1.5 km long.
-Originally known as Aschenmarkt, it started to be called the Naschmarket around 1820.
+Originally known as Aschenmarkt, it started to be called the Naschmarkt around 1820.

 Nowadays, one can buy fresh fruit and vegetables from around the world, exotic herbs, cheese, baked goods such as bread, kaiser rolls, torte, meats, and seafood.
 There are also many small restaurants which offer e.g. sushi, kebab, seafood, traditional Viennese food such as Kaiserschmarrn or Palatschinken (rolled up crepes) and stalls which offer clothes and accessories.
 Since 1977, the market extends further along the Wienzeile to an adjacent area every Saturday, when a flea market takes place there.

 The atmosphere of the Naschmarkt is famous far beyond the borders of Vienna, and large numbers of tourists visit the market every year.